thatrandomguy43/uspl/working-doc.md

 | 64 bits | int64   | float64 | N/A       |

 bool and void also exist with their obvious C++ meanings.
-UPDATE: scrapped the wide chars, they add extra text encoding problems and make dealing with strings in the compiler more difficult i'm just gonna add utf8 shit in the std::string clone i'll make (if this project isn't dead by then ofc)